Toast

 Overview

 This section only refers to using the raw component variation.
-Oftentimes, Toasts are generated in a global context programmatically, like showing a success message after saving a form.
-That functionality is covered under the composable docs here
+Toasts are often generated in a global context programmatically, like showing a success message after saving a form.
+That functionality is covered under the composable docs

 The component variation is shown by using the v-model like so